2024–25 Duke Blue Devils men's basketball team

 The Blue Devils finished the regular season 28–3 and 19–1 in ACC play to finish as regular season champions for the twenty-first time.
 As the first seed in the 2025 ACC tournament earned a bye into Quarterfinals where they defeated eighth seed Georgia Tech 78–70.
 In the Semifinals they faced fifth-seed North Carolina for a third time this season.
 The Blue Devils won the closest rivalry game of the season 74–71.
 In the Final, they defeated second seed and thirteenth-ranked Louisville 73–62 to win their twenty-second ACC tournament title.
 The Blue Devils received the ACC's automatic bid to the NCAA Tournament.
-They were an one-seed in the East region.
+They were a one-seed in the East region.
 They defeated sixteen-seed Mount St. Mary's 93–49 in the First Round, nine-seed Baylor 89–66 in the Second Round, and won a rematch with four-seed and twenty first-ranked Arizona 100–93 in the Sweet Sixteen.
 They faced two-seed and seventh-ranked Alabama in the Elite Eight and prevailed 85–65 to advance to the Final Four.
 There they were bested by the Midwest region top seed and second-ranked Houston 70–67.
 They finished the season with a 35–4 overall record.